facebook/react-native-website/docs/getting-started.md

 npx react-native init AwesomeProject
 ```

-This is not necessary if you are integrating React Native into an existing application, if you "ejected" from Expo, or if you're adding iOS support to an existing React Native project (see [Platform Specific Code](platform-specific-code.md)).
+This is not necessary if you are integrating React Native into an existing native application, if you "ejected" from Expo, or if you're adding iOS support to an existing React Native project (see [Platform Specific Code](platform-specific-code.md)).
 You can also use a third-party CLI to init your React Native app, such as [Ignite CLI](https://github.com/infinitered/ignite).

 <h3>[Optional] Using a specific version or template</h3>